plone/training/voltoaddons/about/glossary.rst

    JSX
        A dialect of Javascript that resembles XML, it is transpiled by Babel to JS functions.
 React uses JSX as its component templating.

+   Scoped packages
+       Namespace for Javascript packages, they provide a way to avoid naming conflicts for common package names.

+   middleware (Redux)
+       Custom wrappers for the Redux store dispatch methods, the allow customizing the behavior of the data flow inside the redux store.

+   hooks (React)
+       Hooks are a React API that allow function components to use React features such as lifecycle methods, states, etc.

+   hoisting (Yarn)
+       An optimization provided by Yarn.
+By default Javascript packages will directly include dependencies inside their local node_modules.
+By hoisting we're "lifting" these inner dependencies to the top level node_modules and thus optimize the generated bundles.
+In case two dependencies have conflicting version dependencies of the same library, the hoisting will not be possible (for that conflicting dependency) and you'll see multiple instances of the same library in the bundle, or you'll see that the addon receives its own node_modules folder.